TeamJeeves/Jeeves-Bot-Documentation/docs/commands/world info/fishing.md

 **Global Support:** Yes

-**Examples**
+### Examples:

+* `!fishing`
-* `!fishing` - Shows the fishing friend that is up today and the date(s) which the other fishing friends will be active
+  - Shows the fishing friend that is up today and the date(s) which the other fishing friends will be active

-* `!fishing ilyssia` - Tells you how many days till Ilyssia is back up
+* `!fishing ilyssia`
+  - Tells you how many days till Ilyssia is back up